 6. Focus on the sensory properties of food

-“Use food for other purposes than eating to increase the child’s exposure to the food in fun, interactive ways,” says Melanie Potock, feeding therapist and author of Happy Mealtimes with Happy Kids.
+“Use food for other purposes than eating to increase the child’s exposure to the food in fun, interactive ways,” says Melanie Potock, feeding therapist and author of Raising a Healthy, Happy Eater.
 “For example, learning to match colors with orange carrots & red bell peppers gets those nutritious foods in your child’s hands and that’s a safe, fun place to start!”

 To see Melanie in action, see this video.

 It can be tough to keep offering food you know your child is unlikely to eat, but by doing so you help instill confidence in them.
 One reader, who was made aware of her pickiness at a young age, explains how not doing this can play out:

 “I was constantly told this [I was picky] as a child, and the effect was I decided I didn’t have to try new foods or foods that made me uncomfortable because I had an excuse – I was a picky eater!
 It was like it was now legitimately beyond my control, it’s just the way I was, my mum said so!”

 8. Let them experience meals from beginning to end

 A study in Appetite showed that 6-12-year-old children who cook are less picky than those who don’t help in the kitchen.
 Now it may be that more adventurous children are more likely to enjoy cooking, but the ultimate in food exposure is seeing a food transform from beginning to end.

 Having children be a part of the process of picking out the food, preparing it and putting it on the table teaches important skills while allowing children to become familiar with a variety of foods.